shmurakami/php-hostip/README.md

 ### Source

-This Repository is falked by ( https://github.com/takaaki-mizuno/php-hostip )
+This Repository is forked from ( https://github.com/takaaki-mizuno/php-hostip )